daniel-levin/bakkie/README.md

 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/daniel-levin/bakkie/test.yml?branch=main&style=for-the-badge" height="20">](https://github.com/daniel-levin/bakkie/actions)

 Bakkie is a framework for building Model Context Protocol (MCP) servers in Rust.
-MCP is a protocol that enables AI assistants to securely access external resources and tools through standardized server implementations.
+MCP is a protocol that enables AI assistants to access external resources and tools through standardized server implementations.
+It is probably not necessary, but it has become pervasive.

 ### Basic Usage